Jan Matejko: Youth

 Matejko was born on 24 June 1838, in the Free City of Kraków.
 His father, Franciszek Ksawery Matejko (František Xaver Matějka) (born 1789 or 13 January 1793, died 26 October 1860), a Czech from the village of Roudnice, was a graduate of the Hradec Králové school who later became a tutor and music teacher.
 He first worked for the Wodzicki family in Kościelniki, Poland, then moved to Kraków, where he married the half-German, half-Polish Joanna Karolina Rossberg (Rozberg).
 Jan was the ninth of eleven children.
 His mother died when he was very young and his older brother, Franciszek had a hand in the manner of his upbringing.
 He grew up in a kamienica building on Floriańska Street.
 After the death of his mother in 1845, Jan and his siblings were cared for by his maternal aunt, Anna Zamojska.

 At a young age he witnessed the Kraków revolution of 1846 and the 1848 siege of Kraków by the Austrians, two events which put an end to the Free City of Kraków.
 Two of his older brothers served in both armed conflicts, under General Józef Bem.
-One died and the other was forced into exile.
+One of them, Edmund, fell in battle and the other was forced into exile.
 Matejko attended St. Anne's High School, but he dropped out in 1851 because of poor grades.
 Matejko showed an early artistic talent, but had great difficulty with other academic subjects.
 He never fully mastered a foreign language.
 Despite that, and because of his exceptional skill, at the age of fourteen he entered the School of Fine Arts in Kraków, where he was a contemporary of Artur Grottger from 1852 to 1858.
 His teachers included Wojciech Korneli Stattler and Władysław Łuszczkiewicz.
 He opted for historical painting as his specialism, and finished his first major work, The Shuyski Tsars before Zygmunt III (Carowie Szujscy przed Zygmuntem III), in 1853 (he would return to this theme a year before his death, in 1892.
 During this time, he began exhibiting historical paintings at the Kraków Society of Friends of Fine Arts from 1855.
 His graduation project in 1858 was Sigismund I the Old ennobles professors of the Jagiellonian University (Zygmunt I nadaje szlachectwo profesorom Uniwersytetu Jagiellońskiego) and proved to be seminal.